muehlbacher/portfolio_page/README.md

 # Portfolio Page

+### BLOG: How to host your page: https://medium.com/@muehlbacher.dominik

 This page was build using React and Django.
 The page runs on an virtual linux server with nginx, uwsgi and Django